srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🧽 Cleanup & refactoring

-- Reworked `ChaoticMovementSystem`: system doesn't change `PhysicsComponent.momentum` anymore
+- Reworked `ChaoticMovementSystem` so it doesn't enforce physics momentum to a strict value

 ### 📦 Dependency updates